MPJ-Imaging/battery_xct_workflows/paper/paper.md

 X-ray Computed Tomography Data was acquired at **The UCL Centre for Correlative X-ray Microscopy**, London, UK.

 This work was carried out with funding from the Faraday Institution (faraday.ac.uk; EP/S003053/1), grant numbers, FIRG060 and FIRG066; and the EPSRC grant EP/M014045/1.
-M.P.J. and R.J. acknowledged Innovate UK for funding via the BATSEED Project (grant number: 10044823).
-PhD funding for H.C.W.P by the Faraday Institution was also acknowledged via EPSRC training grant number EP/S514901/1.
+M.P.J., P.R.S and R.J. acknowledged Innovate UK for funding via the BATSEED Project (grant number: 10044823).

-The authors used ChatGPT (OpenAI) to assist with language editing, Markdown documentation, and minor code refactoring.
-All workflow logic, analyses, results, and interpretations were performed and verified by the authors, who bear full responsibility for the content.
+The authors used ChatGPT (OpenAI) to assist with language editing and minor code refactoring.
+All workflow logic, analyses, and interpretations were developed and verified by the authors, who bear full responsibility for the content.

 # References